jhg45-ua/Arxiv-Finder/ArXiv App/Documentation.docc/API-Guide.md

 ## 🌐 API Overview

 ArXiv provides a public RESTful API for accessing scientific paper metadata.
-This guide documents how ArXiv App interacts with this API to retrieve, search, and process academic papers.
+This guide documents how ArXiv Finder interacts with this API to retrieve, search, and process academic papers.

 The API uses:
 - **Protocol**: HTTPS for security